Private Journeys

 Train times permitting, there’s the opportunity to return to the site of Machu Picchu.
 Getting up early and taking one of the first buses up to the site is well worth it.
 The ruins are virtually empty at that time and the early morning mists swirl around the surrounding mountain tops.

 There is time for an optional hike to the summit of Huayna Picchu (although this must be booked in advance).
 Alternatively enjoy the thermal baths or walks in the village below.
-Return to Cusco by rail and road in about 4 hours.
+Later, travel to Cusco by rail and road, taking about 4 hours.

 iStock ©